How to Restore Grout: an easy and inexpensive way to restore light colored grout. Totally DIY, this project can be done quickly and without much mess.

 - Use rubber gloves.
 They really save your hands from a big mess.

-I am so not a grout expert.
+I am definitely not a grout expert.
 On my last post, some people judged just a little and said I was covering up the dirt.
 Honestly, I probably was.
 I cleaned the grout as best I could before I applied the Tile Guard both times.
-I have older counters and I just wanted them to look better…and they really do.
+I have older counters and the bottom line was that I just wanted them to look better…and they really do.

 This is real life DIY.
 I found a solution that I could DO MYSELF and that wouldn’t break the bank.
 I’m not saying it will work for everyone in every situation.
 I am saying it worked for me and I highly recommend it.